nim-lang/Nim/doc/destructors.rst

 ```

 The string literal "abc" is stored in static memory and not allocated on the heap.
-Then the variable `x` points to the literal.
-Finally the variable `y` points to the literal too.
+The variable `x` points to the literal and the variable `y` points to the literal too.
 There is no copy during assigning operations.

 ```nim